Puresharper/NuPack/README.md

 Nuget process does not propagate xml documentation and resources of dependency in output and cannot be considered in NuPack packaging process.
 Allow NuPack to propagate them automatically help to keep a clean structure and documentation in each node.

 ## Roadmap
+- **Extensibility pattern with custom nuget package**

+NuPack can provide a library to develop a plugin as nuget package.
+It will detect plugin from package.config and load it to add additional behavior to NuPack.

+- **NuPack behvior improved with environment variables**

+NuPack have a unique behavior with some creation pattern.
+It will be good if it can do something more or different by detecting variable environment :
+    - Local repository to copy .nupkg
+    - NuPack .ignore pattern

 - **Optimizer pattern for console application**

 When NuPack is referenced by a console application named [Library].Optimizer and reference a library named [Library], an optimizer pattern is done.
 Generated nuget package contains the [Library].dll into lib folder and [Library].Optimizer.exe is placed into build folder with a .targets file to execute optimizer on postbuild with same arguments than standard build action for console application pattern.
 The nuget package will take [Library] name as id.
 It means that pattern is not done if [Library] is a nuget producer.
 Optimizer pattern will be an entry point to rewrite IL for example or prepare something based on [Library].dll usage.